anynines/a9s-kubernetes-training/website/docs/10-overview.md

 The first part *Containerization* covers container basics such as containers, container images, container registries as well as how to build and publish simple container images.

-The second part *Kubernetes* then introduces the `kubectl` command followed by core Kubernetes concepts such as Pods, ReplicaSets, Deployments, ConfigMaps, Securities, Jobs and StatefulSets.
+The second part *Kubernetes* then introduces the `kubectl` command followed by core Kubernetes concepts such as Pods, ReplicaSets, Deployments, ConfigMaps, Securities, Jobs, and StatefulSets.
 Practical examples show their basic usage.
 Additionally, a few common failure scenarios are included illustrating how these issues can be fixed.

 ## Changelog